drlalithapranathi/ai-clinical-decision-support-fhir/README.md

-# LLM-Enhanced Clinical Decision Support with FHIR Integration
+# LLM-Enhanced Clinical Decision Support with FHIR

 A medical AI evaluation framework that tests the MedGemma language model's ability to diagnose diabetes and recommend treatments based on patient data and clinical guidelines.